alphagov/government-service-design-manual/service-manual/user-centered-design/what-should-service-look-like.md

 Throughout the process of creating your service you should refer to the design principles, think of the user and design for simplicity.
 The user experience across all services on GOV.UK should be consitent.

+## Using the GOV.UK logo

+Your service is on GOV.UK if it's either at `www.gov.uk/myservice`, `myservice.service.gov.uk` or `myblog.blog.gov.uk`.
+At the point of launch it should look like GOV.UK and should have the GOV.UK logotype, including the crown.

+You can still follow the guidance if your service isn’t on GOV.UK, but your site shouldn’t identify as being part of GOV.UK and shouldn't use the crown or the GOV.UK logotype in the header.
+This blog post talks about a good example of [a site that follows our design patterns](https://gds.blog.gov.uk/2013/03/18/intranets-dcms/) without using the logo.

 ## Typography

 Services should use clear, easy to read type, with consistent styles and a clear hierarchy of information.

-If your service is on GOV.UK you will be given access to the New Transport typeface.
+You'll be given access to the New Transport typeface if your service is on GOV.UK.

 [Read our full guidance on typography](/service-manual/user-centered-design/resources/typography).